Orange County, California: Planned communities

 Orange County has a history of large planned communities.
 Nearly 30 percent of the county was created as master planned communities, the most notable being the City of Irvine, Coto de Caza, Anaheim Hills, Tustin Ranch, Tustin Legacy, Ladera Ranch, Talega, Rancho Santa Margarita, and Mission Viejo.
 Irvine is often referred to as a model master-planned city because its original seven villages (College Park, The Colony, The Ranch, Culverdale, The Racket Club, University Park, and Turtle Rock) were laid out by the Irvine Company of the mid-1960s before it was bought by a group of investors including Donald Bren.

-In popular culture
+In culture

 Orange County has been the setting for numerous written works and motion pictures, as well as a popular location for shooting motion pictures.

 The city of San Juan Capistrano is where writer Johnston McCulley set the first novella about Zorro, The Curse of Capistrano.
 It was published in 1919 and later renamed The Mark of Zorro.

-Many of the novels of Dean Koontz are set in Orange County.
-Koontz lives in Newport Beach, a well known city on the county's coast.
+Science fiction novels set in Orange County include A Scanner Darkly (1977) by Philip K. Dick and the Three Californias trilogy by Kim Stanley Robinson (1984–1990).
+Many novels by suspense thriller writer Dean Koontz are set in Orange County; Koontz is a resident of Newport Beach.

 Orange County was featured by Huell Howser in Road Trip Episode 109.

-Since the fall 2003 premiere of the hit Fox series The O.C., and the 2006 Bravo series "The Real Housewives of Orange County", tourism has increased with travelers from across the globe hoping to see sights from the shows.
+Popular television series set in Orange County include the Fox drama The O.C.
+(2003–2007), the Fox sitcom Arrested Development (2003–2006), and the Bravo reality show The Real Housewives of Orange County (2006–present).
+The three programs share a common focus on the extravagant lifestyles of the county's upper class.